wp-plugins/juicedmetrics/readme.txt

 == Changelog ==

+= 2.1.0 =
+* Fixed page views and time on page for the reporting data tables.

 = 2.0 =
+* Fixed error in the mapping of pages in sales funnel

+= 1.5 =
 * Changes to javascript files to make them use internal WP files
 * Added new icons and retina banner cover to support version 4.0